g2udevelopment/api/substrate/extrinsics.md

   \# \<weight>

-   #### State Reads: O(LogN) Given N candidates.
-Writes: O(1)
+   Base weight = 33.33 µs Complexity of candidate_count: 0.375 µs State reads:

+  	- Candidates.len()

+  	- Candidates

+  	- Members

+  	- RunnersUp

+  	- [AccountBalance(who)]State writes:

+  	- [AccountBalance(who)]

+  	- Candidates

   \# \</weight>

 ### vote(votes: `Vec<T::AccountId>`, value: `Compact<BalanceOf<T>>`)
 - **interface**: `api.tx.elections.vote`
 - **summary**:   Vote for a set of candidates for the upcoming round of election.
+This can be called to set the initial votes, or update already existing votes.

+  Upon initial voting, `value` units of `who`'s balance is locked and a bond amount is reserved.

   The `votes` should:

     - not be empty.

-    - be less than the number of candidates.
+    - be less than the number of possible candidates.
+Note that all current members and    runners-up are also automatically candidates for the next round.

-  Upon voting, `value` units of `who`'s balance is locked and a bond amount is reserved.
   It is the responsibility of the caller to not place all of their balance into the lock and keep some for further transactions.

   \# \<weight>

-   #### State Reads: O(1) Writes: O(V) given `V` votes.
-V is bounded by 16.
+   Base weight: 47.93 µs State reads:

+  	- Candidates.len() + Members.len() + RunnersUp.len()

+  	- Voting (is_voter)

+  	- [AccountBalance(who) (unreserve + total_balance)]State writes:

+  	- Voting

+  	- Lock

+  	- [AccountBalance(who) (unreserve -- only when creating a new voter)]

   \# \</weight>